nicoSWD/php-rule-parser/README.md

 - Add support for function calls
 - Support for object properties (foo.length)
 - Support for returning actual results, other than true or false
-- Allow variables in arrays
+- Support for array / string dereferencing: "foo"[1]
 - Change regex and implementation for method calls. ".split(" should not be the token
 - Add / implement missing methods
 - Add "typeof" construct